Ginny Lloyd: Career

-Ginny began exhibiting her photography during the 70’s when she obtained a Nikon camera and learned darkroom printing.
+Ginny began exhibiting her photography during the 1970s when she obtained a Nikon camera and learned darkroom printing.
 She used models in surreal compositions and environments, gaining recognition with awards and magazine coverage.
 Many were in a large format, hand tinted series.
 She became interested in computer imagery using technology themes in her art production in the 1970s, having learned programming languages while earning a graduate degree at Syracuse University.
-In late 79 and early 80s she became an expert in the use of copy machines to make art (Let’s Make Copy Art workbook).
+In late 1979 and the early 1980s she became an expert in the use of copy machines to make art (Let’s Make Copy Art workbook).
 In 1982 she used a Gravitronics system which led to larger opportunities such as: a space center residency, teaching computer graphics at Ohlone College in Fremont, CA (CAD, PC paint, and Macintosh desktop publishing), Director position at the Macintosh Business Training Center, and a career developing training for employees and customers of numerous startups and corporations in the Silicon Valley/San Francisco Bay Area corridor through 2007.

 As a visiting artist in 1981, Lloyd worked at the Image Resource Center in Cleveland to create the first color Xerox billboard art assisted by the Cleveland Institute of Art printmaking faculty, Alexander Aitken.
 This was her third copy art billboard exploring the use of Xerox copiers in large formats.
 She continued to produce billboards nationally participating in The Art Billboard Project documented in her book Billboard Art.
 She currently advises artists on the art of making billboards.

 In 1983, as part of the New Mexico Artist in Residence Program, supported by NASA and National Endowment for the Arts (NEA), Lloyd worked with the International Space Hall of Fame creating a multimedia performance including a talking computer, lasers and a bank of video monitors.
 In 1984, Lloyd was involved with a project called Space: The Frontier Gallery with artists Mike Mages, Sam Samore, and Aron Ranen.
 In collaboration, referring to the event as Art in Space, the artists hosted a rocket launch in which artworks were micro-processed into a microchip and placed inside a rocket to be launched in Potrero del Sol Park in San Francisco.
-She continued her space themed art and participated in Stellar at the Minnesota Center for Book Arts and in Revolutions at Endeavor Arts Gallery in CANADA.
-Her prints were included in the subsequent manned Space Mission STS-133 (2011) and the BENNU Space Mission on OSIRIS-REx spacecraft (2016).
+She continued her space-themed art and participated in Stellar at the Minnesota Center for Book Arts and in Revolutions at Endeavor Arts Gallery in CANADA.
+Her prints were included in the subsequent crewed Space Mission STS-133 (2011) and the BENNU Space Mission on OSIRIS-REx spacecraft (2016).

 In 1983, Blitzkunst : 54 artists of our era portrayed and questioned was published by Kretschmer & Grossmann in Frankfurt Germany in English and German, with introductions by Judith Hoffberg, Carl Loeffler, and Hal Fisher.
 For the project, Lloyd photographed and published interviews with 54 artists working across a variety of formats and media including many of the mail artists she corresponded with including Anna Banana, Vittore Baroni, Monty Cantsin, Ulises Carrión, Cavellini, and Stefan Eins.
 The book has been used as a foundation reference by subsequent mail art interview books.